There was once a human Petunia married to Fritz.

 The movie takes place in the same universe as Astro Boy

 However, Astro Boy takes place decades, or even a century or two, later.
 In this time, the time machines Cornelius invented were destroyed in some manner, and his company gets a name change through financial takeover or gets overshadowed by another company headed by a brilliant Gadgeteer Genius

 Wilbur wears a black tee-shirt with the lightning-on-blue-circle emblem of Captain Time Travel.
 That superhero was on the lunchbox that Lewis used to house his brain scanner controls.
 Why would a rebellious teenager wear a shirt inspired by a character that was popular in his father's youth?
 Perhaps when Wilbur grew up he was allowed to use the time machine, and he went back to the old days to become a superhero for a while.

 Fran is Buds granddaughter.

 Both their families have an apparently genetic cowlick, and Fran has siblings eliminating the possibility that she is his daughter.

 - Bud is the adoptive father of Lewis.
 Would that make them related, in a way?

 Even without the Science Fair being interrupted, Lewis wouldn't be able to find his Mom with the Memory Scanner

-The younger you are, the harder it is for long term memories to form, so Memory would've either shown nothing or a very fuzzy picture.
-However, even if a clear picture developed on the Scanner, all Lewis would have to go on would be a face, one thats probably aged in a dozen years.
+The younger you are, the harder it is for long term memories to form, so the Memory Scanner would've either shown nothing or a very fuzzy picture.
+However, even if a clear picture developed on the Scanner, all Lewis would have to go on would be a face, one that's probably aged in a dozen years.
 He really wouldn't have much to go on.